I was never free until Messiah saved and rescued me.

-When a Jewish person comes to believe in Jesus, it not only affects his life but the lives of those closest to him—his family.
+When a Jew comes to believe in Jesus, it not only affects his life but the lives of those closest to him—his family.
 This was certainly the case when Steve Wertheim, the son of a Jewish immigrant, came to believe in Jesus.

 By the time Fred was eight, the Aryan philosophy of Hitler was well on its way to acceptance by most Germans.
 Fred’s best friends did not want to play with him anymore.
-His parents, who were prospering in the bakery business, hoped that Hitler would lose his popularity and that things would get better once again for the Jews.
+His parents, who were prospering in the bakery business, held to the illusion that Hitler would lose his popularity and that things would get better once again for the Jews.
 Instead they got worse.

 The Wertheim family finally decided to leave Germany for America.
 However, wanting to leave and getting out of the country were two different things.
 Because of immigration quotas, they needed to apply to the consulate for clearance.
 The family had no papers prepared by a United States citizen for them, and that made emigration difficult.
 They were given a number—a very high one—48,878, which represented the number of people allowed to come from Germany before them.
 It would be a while until they could expect to go.